ostatni5/tk-2022/README.md

 ## Overview

-Graphical allows the user to search recursively for images in a given path.
+Graphical interface allows the user to search recursively for images in a given path.

 The interface is minimalistic, consisting only of three components:
  - The path input field,